 Appelflappen, also known as Appelflap, is a traditional Dutch food.
-They are small pastries shaped into triangles so that they can easily be stored and carried with you as you go about your day.
+They are small pastries shaped into triangles that can easily be stored and carried with you as you go about your day.

 This traditional Dutch pastry has a long history that dates back to the Middle Ages.
 It’s traditionally made with dough, raisins, sour apples, and powdered sugar, and then either fried or baked—both versions can be eaten for breakfast or as a snack.

-Appelflap also pairs well with other Dutch foods, such as sausage rolls and cheese sticks, which are common additions to the breakfast menu.
+Appelflap also pairs well with other Dutch foods, such as sausage rolls and cheese sticks, common additions to the breakfast menu.

 A delicious sugary syrup is filled between both layers of waffles to add taste.
-Butter, yeast, flour, brown powdered sugar, eggs, and milk are used to make the batter for the waffles.
-Stroopwafel is a globally known Dutch pastry first made in Gouda, Amsterdam, back in the 19th Century.
+Butter, yeast, flour, brown powdered sugar, eggs, and milk are used to make the waffle batter.
+Stroopwafel is a globally known Dutch pastry first made in Gouda and Amsterdam, in the 19th Century.

 Appeltaart is one of the most admired traditional Dutch foods.
-It is made by covering the honeyed apple slices with a tasty pastry lattice.
+It covers the honeyed apple slices with a tasty pastry lattice.
 You can also add cinnamon and raisins to it for taste.

 Boterkoek is an easy-to-make soft butter cake, a delicious traditional Dutch food.
 Boterkoek dough is made by adding sugar and butter to the flour and adequately kneading it.

 The dough is then baked till it swells into a spongy cake.
-You can also add almond paste or vanilla to it, depending upon your taste.
+You can also add almond paste or vanilla to it, depending on your taste.

 Oliebollen is a doughnut-like pastry from the Netherlands.
 It is also known as smoutballen.
-The tasty Dutch food is made by frying the raisin-filled pastry balls.
+The tasty Dutch food is made by frying raisin-filled pastry balls.